 Since the probability in the objective function of \Prob{4} can be written analytically as $\Pr(\tilde{\gamma}_b \geq \gamma_1) = 1-F_{\tilde{\gamma}_b}(\gamma_1)$, the analytical expression for $\bar{\mathcal{T}}$ over Rayleigh and Rician fading channels using \eqref{cdf_gammaB_Rayl} and \eqref{cdf_gammaB_Rice} are computed as

 and

 respectively.
-Although \Prob{4} is much less complexity than \Prob{3} thanks to having only two optimization variables, obtaining a closed-form solution is still challenging due to the mixed-integer nonlinear nature of the optimization problem and the complicated objective function.
-However, \Prob{4} can be solved numerically with any nonconvex optimization tool such as \cite{OptimizationToolbox}.
+Although \Prob{4} has much less complexity than \Prob{3}, since it has only two optimization variables, obtaining a closed-form solution is still challenging due to the mixed-integer nonlinear nature of the optimization problem and the complicated objective function.
+However, we can numerically solve \Prob{4} with any nonconvex optimization tool such as \cite{OptimizationToolbox}.